logo

 Frequency and Limits Under LRS

 As set by RBI, the annual limit for remittances under the LRS scheme is USD 2,50,000 during a financial year.
-The LRS limit is applied to the total amount an individual could remit abroad in a financial year for all eligible purposes combined.
+The LRS limit is applied to the total amount of foreign exchange that an individual could remit abroad in a financial year for all eligible purposes combined.
 It encompassed both the Current Account and the Capital Account transactions.

 The RBI has not specifically listed any restrictions on the remittance frequency under LRS during a financial year.
 It means that individuals can make as many remittance transactions as they want during a financial year as long as they do not exceed the USD 2,50,000 annual limit.